-Welcome to Brown Dog Vintage!
 This week, I’m starting my 3rd week of the $100 Room Challenge!
 In case you aren’t familiar with this challenge, here’s the scoop.
-Erin from Lemons, Lavender, & Laundry started this great challenge a few years ago.
-Each person has 4 weeks and $100 to makeover a room.
-It’s meant to show people you don’t need a fortune or a money tree to update your house.
-DIY, thrifting, and your own hard labor will get you a long way!
+You have $100 and 4 weeks to makeover a room.
 Come see what I’ve done and what’s left in my $100 kitchen cabinet makeover!
 And I’ve definitely made a few mistakes along the way.
 Learn some tips and come see my biggest mistake so far!

 I’ll just say this has been a tough 2 weeks so far.
 Painting kitchen cabinets is no joke.
 Throw in some Hurricane Irma power outages (thankfully, that’s all we had to endure), kids home from school for two days, my regular job and there isn’t a whole lotta time left over!